Lynne Rienner Publishers Logo

 Matthew J. Streb, editor

 How much money can a candidate for political office legally collect, and from what sources?
 What can and can't be said in campaign ads?
 Who determines the process of redistricting, and what is the overall effect on U.S. democracy?
-Law and Election Politics analyzes the rules of the electoral game, helping readers to understand how politics influences and is influenced by electoral laws More >
+Law and Election Politics analyzes the rules of the electoral game, helping readers to understand how politics influences and is influenced by electoral laws and More >

 Law and Election Politics: The Rules of the Game